Interfacelab/ilab-media-tools/readme.txt

-=== Plugin Name ===
+=== Media Cloud by ILAB ===
 Contributors: interfacelab
 Tags: media, images, cdn, uploads, crop, imgix, s3, cloudfront, aws, amazon s3, image editing, image editor, mirror, media library, offload, offload s3
 Requires at least: 4.4
-Tested up to: 4.7.3
+Tested up to: 4.7.4
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
-Stable tag: 1.2.3
+Stable tag: 1.2.4

-Set of tools for enhancing media in WordPress.
-Includes image cropper, host media from S3 or CDN, integrate with Imgix and an advanced image editor.
+Automatically upload media to Amazon S3 and integrate with Imgix, a real-time image processing CDN.
+Boosts site performance and simplifies workflows.

 == Description ==

-ILAB Media Tools are a suite of tools designed to enhance media handling in WordPress in a number of ways.
+Media Cloud by ILAB is a suite of tools designed to enhance media handling in WordPress in a number of ways.

 **NOTE**: This plugin requires PHP 5.5x or higher (PHP 7.x preferred)

-= Image Cropping =
-ILAB Media Tools ships with the most advanced image cropping tool available for WordPress, based on Chen Fengyuan's amazing Cropper plugin for jQuery.

 = Upload to S3 =
 Automatically copy media uploads to S3 and hosts your media directly